-This course is designed to prepare teacher candidates with a broad-based understanding of central issues involved in the learning and teaching of elementary science and mathematics for children (grades K through 8).
-Candidates are expected to design individual lessons and a unit, taking into consideration school curricula, classroom management, and the physical and emotional safety of students, learning, and assessment.
-Candidates will also be expected to apply accurate science and mathematics content, inquiry, and problem solving skills through in and out of class activities and assignments.
+This course is designed to prepare teacher candidates with a broad-based understanding of central issues involved in the learning and teaching of elementary science and mathematics for children (grades K-8).
+Candidates will design individual lessons and a unit plan, taking into consideration school curricula, classroom management, physical and emotional safety of students, learning, and assessment.
+Candidates will also apply accurate science and mathematics content and problem-solving skills through class activities and assignments.

-EDEL 630 | ELEMENTARY STUDENT TEACHING PRACTICUM (6)
+EDEL 630 | ELEMENTARY TEACHING PRACTICUM (6)